ExgnosisClasses/JavaWeek1/Labs/Lab 3-2 Flow Control/Lab 3-2 Flow.md

 }
 ```

-Ihe number is even, add the square to the sum by adding the square instead of the number.
+If the number is even, add the square to the sum by adding the square instead of the number.
 - This code uses the more compact form `sum += (i * i);`
+- Add it to your code

 ```java
 public class Runner {